 Source: *U.S. Bureau of Labor Statistics

+A police service technician works with a police department but is not a sworn officer, making this one of several law enforcement support jobs.
 Law enforcement technicians have two primary roles, which include dispatching units and acting as facility managers.
 As dispatchers, technicians may field incoming calls, assess the appropriate response and dispatch units to respond.
 Technicians support responding officers by communicating with other law enforcement agencies and emergency services in order to advise responding units of potential issues.
-Additionally, technicians assist investigations by gathering, logging and examining official records and data.
+Additionally, technicians assist investigations by gathering, logging, and examining official records and data.

-As office managers, law enforcement technicians monitor inventories, schedule maintenance and provide office security.
-Technicians are responsible for re-stocking supplies, ensuring that vehicles are serviced and keeping records of service and mileage.
-Additionally, technicians may have administrative, clerical and warehousing duties including filing reports, entering data and storing evidence or property.
+As office managers, police technicians monitor inventories, schedule maintenance, and provide office security.
+Technicians are responsible for re-stocking supplies, ensuring that vehicles are serviced, and keeping records of service and mileage.
+Additionally, technicians may have administrative, clerical, and warehousing duties including filing reports, entering data, and storing evidence or property.
 In some environments, technicians may also be responsible for monitoring personnel and restricting access to unauthorized use.

-According to the U.S. Bureau of Labor Statistics (BLS), police, fire and ambulance dispatchers earned a median annual salary of $40,660 in May 2018 (www.bls.gov).
-The BLS estimated that employment for these workers would increase 6% between 2018 and 2028.
+According to the U.S. Bureau of Labor Statistics (BLS), police, fire, and ambulance dispatchers earned a median annual salary of $41,910 in May 2019 (www.bls.gov).
+The BLS estimated that employment for these workers would increase 6% between 2019 and 2029.

-Educational requirements can vary based on position; however, according to job postings in November 2010 on Monster.com, most require applicants to have at least completed high school or obtained their GED equivalent.
+Educational requirements can vary based on position; however, most require applicants to have at least completed high school or obtained their GED equivalent.
 Some employers prefer candidates who have an associate's degree or have completed a specific number of related undergraduate coursework.

 Other employers may substitute several years of public service or law enforcement experience in lieu of academic coursework.
-Although not required for employment, law enforcement technician certificates are offered traditionally or online by colleges, universities, trade schools and professional organizations.
+Although not required for employment, police technician certificates are offered traditionally or online by colleges, universities, trade schools and professional organizations.